AdobeDocs/campaign-web.en/help/v8/workflows/activities/about-activities.md

 ## Data management activities {#data}

->[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn3"
->title="Extract and Load File activities"
->abstract="New data management activities are available in workflows.
-Use the Extract File activity to export data from Adobe Campaign to another system as an external file.
-Use the Load File activity to work with profiles and data stored in an external file."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 These activities are specific to manipulating and enriching population data.

 * [Extract file](extract-file.md): Export data from Adobe Campaign to another system as an external file.